Joystream/joystream/RUNTIME-CONTRIBUTING.md

 The main difference between these versions is around the election periods lenghts, proposal voting periods, and block interval.

 There are 4 profiles:
- - production: used in production mainnet
+ - production: used in production mainnet (this is the default )
  - staging: used on long running staging testnets
  - playground: used when deploying simple shared development testnets
  - testing: used when running integration tests